By Carter B. Horsley

 Lockwood's and Lamont's next movie, "The Dueling Cavalier," is just about finished when "The Jazz Singer" opens and everyone in Hollywood is excited about movies with sound.
 Lamont's voice, however, is less than lovely as is revealed in a hilarious scene in which an exasperated director, Roscoe Dexter, played with brilliance by Douglas Fowley, desperately tries to get Lamont to understand and cope with the new sound technology with disastrous results.
 The studio head, played with gleeful authority by Millard Mitchell, is in a panic and in desperation accepts the suggestion of Lockwood that he and Cosmo turn the movie into a musical and dub Lamont's voice with Seldon's.

-Donald O'Connor's "Make' Em Laugh" song and dance routine is one of the great comic sequences in film history, an incredible tour de force in which he indomitably survives through incredible vicissitudes and ineptitudes to deliver his simple message.
+Donald O'Connor's "Make' Em Laugh" song and dance routine is one of the great comic sequences in film history, a tour de force in which he indomitably survives through incredible vicissitudes and ineptitudes to deliver his simple message.

 The film, of course, is best remembered for Gene Kelly's lyrical song-and-dance performance of the title tune, widely considered to be one of cinema's most magical sequences.
-This routine elevated Kelly to the legendary status of great dancer and led to the generations-long debate over who was a better dancer, Kelly or Astaire.
+This routine elevated Kelly to the legendary status of great dancer and led to the generations-long debate over who was a better dancer, Kelly performed the song in one take while suffering from a fever.
+Kelly or Astaire.
 Astaire, of course, was the better dancer, but the "Singin' In The Rain" sequence is perhaps the most beloved.
 It is interesting to note that both Kelly and Astaire had raspy voices but were marvelous singers.

 The movie also has another major dance sequence, "Gotta Dance," that features Kelly and the beauteous Cyd Charisse.
 It is very good and quite dazzling, but minor.
 While parts of the movie are a little slow and corny, the highlights are so strong that the slow parts actually help viewers savor them better.